cansu-ceker/cansu-ceker/README.md

 ISTQB-certified QA Automation Engineer with 5+ years of experience in manual and automated testing, API testing and CI/CD pipelines.
-I specialize in building reliable test frameworks using Java, Selenium, and Cucumbe, and I enjoy improving software quality through strong testing practices.
+I specialize in building reliable test frameworks using Java, Selenium, and Cucumber and I enjoy improving software quality through strong testing practices.

 ---